angieneerify/minesweeper/README.md

 # minesweeper
-I recreated the game Minesweeper using a basic programming language for education purposes only called Turing for a school project.
+I recreated the game Minesweeper using a basic programming language for education purposes called Turing for a school project.